 - Print out the tracer as a worksheet for your students, skip the “paint” portion, and just have them color it in with dry media like markers, crayons, and colored pencils.
 This is great if you’re in a time crunch!

 MONEY SAVING TIP: If you’re short on time and paper or you’re in a one-on-one school environment, just post the game board on your smartboard.
 You can always have them draw their own pencil, too, if you don’t have time to run to the photocopier.
 We’ve all been there!

 My fourth graders designed these pencils.
 Considering they only has one class to work on these, I think they did a fabulous job!

 - Low cost, minimal materials

 - Easy to implement

 Bulletin board ideas don’t have to be so much work for teachers.
 Let it be about what the kids have created.
 And put your focus on grading papers, handing back work, and communicating with parents.
-You can check out this Design a Pencil Game in my Teachers Pay Teachers store.
-It comes with the game board, step-by-step photo directions, and a tracer.
+You can check out this Design a Pencil Game in my shop.
+It comes with the game board, step-by-step photo directions, two writing prompts, and a template.